janawold1/PhD_thesis/README.md

 # Challenges and Opportunities for Integrating Structural Variants into Conservation Genomics
 Here are the scripts used for analyses in each Chapter of my thesis.
 Within each directory is a brief over view of chapters, and all scripts used in formal analysis in Chapters 3, 4, and 5.

-## Chapter 1: General Introduction
-In Chapter 1 I provide a brief overview of conservation genomics and highlight the opportunities to enhance conservation outcomes by integrating structural variants (SVs) into conservation genomics studies.

-## Chapter 2: Expanding the conervation genomics toolbox: Incorporating structural variants to enhance genomic studies for species of conservation concern
-Published Perspective in the *Molecular Ecology* Special Issue: [Whole-genome sequencing in molecular ecology](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.16141).

 ## Chapter 3: The promise and challenges of structural variant discovery in the critically endangered kākāpō (*Strigops habroptilus*)
 A nearly complete [short-read resequence data set](https://www.doc.govt.nz/our-work/kakapo-recovery/what-we-do/research-for-the-future/kakapo125-gene-sequencing/) and [high quality reference genome](https://vgp.github.io/genomeark/Strigops_habroptilus/) were used to investigate structual variantion (SVs) in the critically endangered kākāpō (*Strigops habroptilus*).
 Structural variants were called using the [Delly](https://github.com/dellytools/delly), [Manta](https://github.com/Illumina/manta) and [SMOOVE](https://github.com/brentp/smoove) pipelines.